alokpradhan/food_truck_app/README.md

 *  Run `rspec` to make sure everything is working
 *  Fire up your `rails server` and head to localhost:3000 to check it out!

 This is [Alok's](https://github.com/alokpradhan/food_truck_app) and [Joseph's](https://github.com/joseph-lozano/food_truck_app) try at [Uber Coding Challenge #4](https://github.com/uber/coding-challenge-tools/blob/master/coding_challenge.md#food-trucks).
 This is a full stack application, making use of a Ruby on Rails API to serve data to an Angular front-end.
+Check it out [HERE](http://stormy-wave-6805.herokuapp.com/)

 #### Walkthrough
 ##### Database